ihodgkins124/walmart_sales_forecasting/README.md

 # Walmart Sales Forecasting

 ## Project Overview
-This is a **proof-of-concept machine learning project** created to demonstrate the use of **Keras Tuner** for hyperparameter tuning on a neural network, with the goal of forecasting weekly sales at Walmart.
+This is a proof-of-concept machine learning project created to demonstrate the use of Keras Tuner for hyperparameter tuning on a neural network, with the goal of forecasting weekly sales at Walmart.

-To reduce compute time for this demonstration, hyperparameter tuning has been limited to **30 trials**.
+To reduce compute time for this demonstration, hyperparameter tuning has been limited to 30 trials.
 Typically, thousands of trials would be performed in a production setting to find the ideal combination of parameters.

 ---

 ## Features

+### Simple EDA
+- Basic data **summarization**
+- Data **visualization**

 ### Neural Network Architecture
 - The number of **Dense layers** and their units are tuned.